Twilight-Hacker/Race/Race Creator.md

  The averages are not shown to the players
- Breath intake: Oxygen, Methane, Nitrogen, Carbon oxides, anything, void Breath method: air, liquid, any, void (if and only if intake is void) Food intake (relevant to breath) biological, any, void Speed (average): Strength / Weight in km/h walking
+ Breath intake: Oxygen, Methane, Nitrogen, Carbon oxides, anything, void Breath method: air, liquid, any, void (if and only if intake is void) Speed (average): Strength / Weight in km/h walking

-One needs cabron intake from at least one source